GerardWassink/SCEPSIS/ROADMAP.md

 ## History

+### DONE - 1.2.1	Prep SCEPSIS for ASM
+Change the .langdef file format to include arguments for the upcoming assembler syntax checking; change SCEPSIS code to read and process it

 ### DONE - 1.2		Conditional jumps
 Release 1.2 contains control signals for the conditional loading of the PCT, to facilitate the definition of conditional jumps.